MUICT-Programming/itcs113-extra-exercises/string.md

 ---

-# Programming Exercise - Problem Solving Question
+# Programming Exercise - Problem Solving Questions

-### 1. Find the Word with the Highest Order
+# 1. Find the Word with the Highest Order

 Given the starter code below, complete the program to solve this problem.